dfreilich/summaries/CleanCoder.md

 > You can still write bad code, even if you write your tests first.
 Indeed, you can write bad tests. (p.
 84)

 ### Chapter 6: Practicing
 > The fact that some programmers do wait for builds is tragic, and indicative of carelessness.
-In today's world, build times should be measured in seconds, not minutes, and certainly not hours.
+In today's world, build times should be measured in seconds, not minutes, and certainly not hours. (p.
+88)

+> They practice on their own time because they realize that it is their responsibility - and not their employer's - to keep their skills sharp. (p.
+94)

+> Practicing is what you do when you *aren't* getting paid.
+You do it so that you *will* be paid, and paid *well*. (p.
+94)